Abhishek-Mohajan-projects/user-reg-typescript/README.md

 # user-reg-typescript

-## user registration form using typescript and DOM Manipulation , user data save on localstorage.
+## user registration form using typescript and DOM Manipulation , user data save on localstorage..